How to Transfer or Stop Services

 Call Member Services at 1-800-478-1818 for assistance.

-Are you interested in enrolling in our automatic bill payment service?
-Under this program we will charge the credit card provided each month for the total maount due.
-If so, please complete the Automatic Credit Card Bill Payment Form
+Automatic Bill Payment: Are you interested in enrolling in our automatic bill payment service for residential customers?
+Under this program we will charge the credit card provided each month for the total amount due on either the 10th or 20th of every month.
+If you are interested, please complete the Automatic Credit Card Bill Payment Form

 Understanding Your Bill

 Your bill is calculated using your total kilowatt hours (kWh) of electricity consumed multiplied by a specific rate.
-This rate varies by the amount of electricity consumed, the cost of fuel for your village, and (for residential customers) the allowable Power Cost Equalization (PCE) adjustment approved for your village.
+This rate varies by the amount of electricity consumed, the cost of fuel for your community, and (for residential customers) the allowable Power Cost Equalization (PCE) adjustment approved for your community.
 Here are the basic equations:

 - For 1-500 kWh consumed: